kylehue/reviewers/subjects/ite005/index.md

 :::

 ### Semaphore
-- Synchronization tool that provides more sophisticated ways *(than Mutex Locks)* for processes to synchronize their activies.
+- Synchronization tool that provides more sophisticated ways *(than Mutex Locks)* for processes to synchronize their activities.
 - Semaphore $S$ - integer variable
 - Can only be accessed via 2 indivisible *(or atomic)* operations
   1. `wait()` - originally called `P()`
   2. `signal()` - originally called `V()`
-- **Counting Sempahore** is an integer value that can range over an unrestricted domain.
+- **Counting Semaphore** is an integer value that can range over an unrestricted domain.
 - **Binary Semaphore** is an integer value the can range only between 0 and 1.
 - Same as mutex lock.
 - Can implement a counting semaphore $S$ as a binary semaphore.